vicps/coding_exercise_HTTP_Server/README.md

 7- Using Selenium and unitTest for automation, with Python.
 Basic Page-object model.
 Chrome driver is already included in the project.

-8- Needed requirements to be isntalled in requirements.txt file
+8- Needed requirements to be installed in requirements.txt file

 9- FUTURE WORK - add a report tool, such as Allure.
-Due to time constraints, I was not able to add it
+Due to time constraints, I was not able to add it.
+Also, in the future, for a larger project and in production environment, a pesistent database should be used to store the shortned URLs (hashlib mapping was a way to make it simple, quick and easy, since it's a small test in local environment)